 Land Acknowledgment

-In certain countries, such as New Zealand, Australia, Canada and some Tribal nations in the U.S., it is becoming more prevalent to open events and gatherings by acknowledging the Indigenous inhabitants of the land where they are located.
 Land acknowledgement is an impactful way to show honor and respect to the Indigenous Peoples who were on these lands long before the founding of the U.S. Here is an example of a land acknowledgement statement.

 Learn more about land acknowledgement and the Indigenous lands where you reside:

-Commercial Tobacco vs. Traditional Tobacco
+Commercial vs. Traditional Tobacco Use

-The National Native Network, a national network of Tribes, Tribal organizations and health programs working to decrease commercial tobacco use and cancer health disparities among American Indians and Alaska Natives across the U.S., helps to explain the difference between Traditional, Sacred, and Ceremonial tobacco vs. commercial tobacco as follows:
+The National Native Network, a national network of Tribes, Tribal organizations and health programs working to decrease commercial tobacco use and cancer health disparities among American Indians and Alaska Natives across the U.S., helps to explain the difference between traditional, sacred, and ceremonial tobacco vs. commercial tobacco as follows:

 “Traditional and commercial tobacco are different in the way that they are planted and grown, harvested, prepared, and used.
 Traditional tobacco is and has been used in sacred ways by American Indians for centuries.
 Its use differs by Tribe, with Alaska Natives generally not using traditional tobacco at all.